pedrolpena/wineadcp/README.md

 In order for this to work the listed files must be replaced with actual files created by RD Instruments.<br>
 I created this script because I didn't have the WinADCP installer but I had an existing installation.<br>
-you can copy these files from an existing installation on windows, overwrite these, and it will work.<br>
+you can copy these files from an existing installation on windows, overwrite theshttps://github.com/pedrolpena/wineadcpe, and it will work.<br>

 Make sure to use a 32 bit prefix. if your existing prefix is 64 bit then create a new one.<br>
 eg.